-A reconciliation of the unrecognized tax benefits for the years ended December 31, 2009 and 2008 is as follows (in thousands):
+A reconciliation of the unrecognized tax benefits for the years ended December 31, 2010 and 2009 is as follows (in thousands):

 Unrecognized

 Tax Benefits

-Balance as of January 1, 2008 \$ 4,868
+Balance as of January 1, 2009 \$ 5,736

-Additions for current year tax positions 923

-Reductions for prior year tax positions (55)

-Balance as of December 31, 2008 5,736

 Additions for current year tax positions -

 Reductions for prior year tax positions (1,122)

+Balance as of December 31, 2009 4,614

+Additions for current year tax positions -

+Reductions for prior year tax positions -

-Balance as of December 31, 2009 \$ 4,614
+Balance as of December 31, 2010 \$ 4,614

-Unrecognized tax benefits amounted to \$4.6 million at December 31, 2009, and did not include any accrued potential penalties or interest.
+Unrecognized tax benefits amounted to \$4.6 million at December 31, 2010, and did not include any accrued potential penalties or interest.
 The total amount of unrecognized tax benefits relating to the Company's tax positions is subject to change based on future events including, but not limited to, the settlements of ongoing audits and/or the expiration of applicable statutes of limitations.
-Although the outcomes and timing of such events are highly uncertain, it is reasonably possible that the balance of gross unrecognized tax benefits will not change during the next 12 months.
+Although the outcomes and timing of such events are highly uncertain, it is not reasonably possible that the balance of gross unrecognized tax benefits will change during the next 12 months.
 However, changes in the occurrence, expected outcomes and timing of those events could cause the Company's current estimate to change materially in the future.

 The Company accounts for penalties or interest related to uncertain tax positions as part of its provision for income taxes.
 Due to the Company's net operating loss carryforwards, any adjustment related to a liability would not be expected to result in a cash tax liability.
-Accordingly, the Company has not accrued for penalties or interest for the U.S. (both Federal and State) as of December 31, 2009 and 2008.
+Accordingly, the Company has not accrued for penalties or interest for the U.S. (both Federal and State) as of December 31, 2010 and 2009.
 Assuming the continued existence of a full valuation allowance on the Company's net deferred tax assets, future recognition of any of the Company's unrecognized tax benefits would not impact the effective tax rate.

 The Company files income tax returns in various jurisdictions with varying statutes of limitations.
-The statute of limitations for income tax audits in the U.S. remains open for the tax years ended on or after December 31, 2004.
+The statute of limitations for assessing tax in the U.S. remains open for the tax years ended on or after December 31, 2005.

-(13) Employee Benefit Plans
+(12) Employee Benefit Plans

 The Company maintains a tax-qualified employee savings and retirement plan (401(k) Plan) covering all of the Company's employees in the United States.
 Pursuant to the 401(k) Plan, employees may elect to reduce their current compensation up to the maximum percent allowable, not to exceed the limits of code section 401(k), 403(b), 404 and 415, of eligible compensation or the prescribed IRS annual limit and have the amount of such reduction contributed to the 401(k) Plan.
 The 401(k) Plan permits, but does not require, additional matching contributions to the 401(k) Plan by the Company on behalf of all participants.
-During the years ended December 31, 2009, 2008 and 2007, the Company matched 100% of employee contributions up to 3% of employee pre-tax contributions and 50% of employee contributions for the years ended December 31, 2009, 2008, and 2007, \$294,000, \$249,000 and \$602,000, respectively.
+During the years ended December 31, 2010, 2009 and 2008, the Company matched 100% of employee contributions up to 3% of employee pre-tax contributions and 50% of employee contribution on the next 3% of employee pre-tax contributions.
+The Company recorded an expense associated with these matching contributions for the years ended December 31, 2010, 2009, and 2008 of \$357,000, \$294,000 and \$249,000, respectively.